Home

 Given the information above, you can learn to listen to and interpret your fantasies, rather than act them out or fear them, and thus you will be guided into real healing for your psychological pain.

 If you feel true sorrow for your behavior, rather than fear it, you can open your mind and your heart to move past your mistakes into purification.
-You can learn to grow and to be formed by your love for God.
+You can learn to grow in detailed self-awareness and to be formed by your love for God.

 Note here that someone who pays close attention to details out of love for the work at hand acts virtuously, whereas someone who obsesses about details out of fear that something bad might happen if everything is not done perfectly acts with the characteristics of Obsessive-Compulsive Disorder.